 SAE issued restated financial statements earlier this year and then declared bankruptcy in August.

 The SEC’s complaint charges SAE and the four executives with violating various provisions of the Securities Act of 1933, as well as the Securities Exchange Act of 1934 and Rule 10b-5 thereunder.
 The SEC seeks a permanent injunction against SAE and permanent injunctions, civil penalties, disgorgement, and officer-and-director bars against the four executives.

 If you have suffered losses relating to SAE’s alleged accounting fraud, the securities attorneys with Morgan & Morgan’s Business Trial Group are here to help.
 Please contact us at 888-874-9075 for a free consultation.

 The Business Trial Group at Morgan & Morgan helps investors recover their losses on a contingency basis.
 We are only paid if we successfully recover money for you.
 We have helped investors recover tens of millions of dollars of investment losses.

-The Business Trial Group is part of the largest contingency law firm in the nation, with over 600 lawyers and 50 offices.
+The Business Trial Group is part of the largest contingency law firm in the nation, with over 700 lawyers and offices nationwide.